-The vast majority of girls receiving additional help have one 30 minute session each week.
-Help is offered according to the need of the individual; some girls may only need short term help to give them the tools they need to move on independently.
-Others will require longer-term assistance and continue with lessons until such time as their specialist teacher feels that they are able to work effectively across the curriculum without them.
-However, no girl will receive any additional lessons for longer than a half term without a review which will involve the professional judgement of the department staff in conjunction with the subject teachers.
+The vast majority of girls receiving additional help have one 30 minute session each week which carries an additional charge (please see School Fees for details).
+Help is offered according to the needs of the individual; some girls may only need short-term help to give them the tools they need to move on independently, others will require longer-term assistance and continue with lessons until such time as their specialist teacher feels that they are able to work effectively across the curriculum without them.
 We aim to offer as much flexibility as possible; for example a girl may discontinue their lessons, but come back for further assistance later on in their school career.
 All our girls are offered the opportunity to ‘drop in’ and discuss any learning issues if and when they feel they need to – our aim is to support the individual as far as is possible, but to balance this at all times by fostering independence and self-confidence.